DiligentGraphics/DiligentSamples/Tutorials/Tutorial06_Multithreading/readme.md

 This tutorial generates the same output as Tutorial05, but renders every cube using individual draw call.
 It shows how recording commands can be split between multiple threads.
-Note that this tutorial illustrates the API usage and for this specific rendering problem, instancing is a more efficient approach.
+Note that this tutorial illustrates the API usage and for this specific rendering problem, instancing is a more efficient solution.
 However, multithreading in a real application can be implemented in the same way as shown in this tutorial.